-With a blog name of Grits and Pinecones, you would have thought this would have been one of my first posts.
-But as they say, better late than never….
+With a blog name like Grits and Pinecones, you would have thought this would have been one of my first posts.
+But as they say, better late than never!

-This recipe for Easy Cheesy Parmesan Shrimp and Grits is one of my husband’s and my favorite dishes.
+This recipe for Southern-style Easy Cheesy Parmesan Shrimp and Grits is one of my husband’s and my favorite dishes.
 It’s not only quick and easy, but it is delicious.
 It can be prepared in less than 20 minutes and makes a great weeknight dinner or a special entrée for guests.

-The ingredients for Easy Cheesy Parmesan Shrimp and Grits include quick grits, shrimp, garlic, Parmesan cheese, butter, parsley, cayenne pepper, kosher salt, ground black pepper and a lemon.
+The ingredients for Easy Cheesy Parmesan Shrimp and Grits include quick grits, shrimp, garlic, Parmesan cheese, butter, parsley, cayenne pepper, kosher salt, ground black pepper, and a lemon.

 If your grits get too thick, add more water and mix well.
 I prefer my grits on the thin side and usually add a bit more water, but if you like thick grits, by all means, skip the extra water.
 Once your grits have thickened, (about 5-7 minutes) add two tablespoons of unsalted butter and two tablespoons of heavy cream.
 (The cream is optional, and you can use Half and Half or milk.
 It just makes them extra creamy!)

 Melt four tablespoons of butter in a large skillet over medium-high heat.
-Add the minced garlic, shrimp, and cayenne pepper and saute, frequently stirring until the shrimp are pink, 3-4 minutes.
+Add the minced garlic, shrimp, and cayenne pepper and sautè, frequently stirring until the shrimp are pink.
+(3-4 minutes).
 Remove from the heat and add four tablespoons water, lemon juice, and parsley.
 Stir to coat the shrimp with the sauce.

 Divide the grits into four bowls and top with the shrimp mixture.
 Sprinkle with extra parsley if desired.
 Enjoy!

 Don’t use stone ground grits or try to save time by using instant grits.
 Quick Grits works perfectly in this recipe and cook in minutes.